Interested in this course? Book now for Open Day to find about more

 What motivates people to behave as they do?
 Why do people commit crime?
-BA (Hons) Criminology and Psychology explores how the mind works and how that relates to crime and society and prepares you for a wide range of careers within the criminal justice system.
+BA (Hons) Criminology with Psychology explores how the mind works and how that relates to crime and society and prepares you for a wide range of careers within the criminal justice system.

 Three A-levels at grades CCC or above